 Many students wonder about which is the better one between BCom General vs BCom Computers.
 While BCom General mainly includes a comprehensive view of commerce as a stream of study comprising of major subjects like Finance, Accounting, Marketing, etc., BCom Computers is a specialised course which includes the study of computer applications, Information Technology, Accounting, Management, Business Statistics, amongst others.

-The key difference between BCom Computers and BCom General is that BCom Computer Applications will impart you with the knowledge of IT, Computer systems and applications along with business statistics, accounting, database management, to name a few.
-On the other hand, BCom general course will provide you with a holistic understanding of the commercial industry from the core subjects like Accounting, Management, Statistics, Economics to Marketing, E-commerce, Income Tax Laws.
+The key difference between BCom Computers and BCom General is that BCom Computer Applications will impart you with the knowledge of IT, Computer systems and applications along with business statistics, accounting, and database management, to name a few.
+On the other hand, BCom general course will provide you with a holistic understanding of the commercial industry from the core subjects like Accounting, Management, Statistics, and Economics to Marketing, E-commerce, and Income Tax Laws.

 After completing BCom general, you can explore entry-level jobs as Banker, Business Consultant, Manager, Financial Analyst, Business Analyst, etc. while BCom Computers graduates can discover opportunities in the IT sector like IT analyst, Computer Programmer, Database Administrator, Mobile Application Developer, CAD Assistant Support Technician, amongst others.

 Though the actual course criteria might differ from one university to another, here are the major eligibility and admission requirements for BCom Computers or Computer Applications: